-Resolved, That the Secretary of the Senate hereby is authorized and directed to pay, from the contingent fund of the Senate, to Norinne B. Bratt, widow of James L. Bratt, Junior, an employee of the Architect of the Capitol assigned to duty in the Senate Office Buildings at the time of his death, a sum equal to six months' compensation at the the request of the gentleman from under directions of the President in permitting this mob to take over his office,
+Resolved, That the Secretary of the Senate hereby is authorized and directed to pay, from the contingent fund of the Senate, to Norinne B. Bratt, widow of James L. Bratt, Junior, an employee of the Architect of the Capitol assigned to duty in the Senate Office Buildings at the time of his death, a sum equal to six months' compensation at the the request of the gentleman from under directions of the President in peroklahoma?